carlowisse/sentinel/README.md

 ## Issues
 If there are any issues please raise an issue on the issue tab and I will look into it.

-If there is an issue with the lists please go to the [sentinel-lists](https://github.com/carlowisse/sentinel-lists) repository and raise an issue there.

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE.txt) for more information.